OSVTAC/osv-translations/README.md

 # Open Source Voting Translation Manager (OTM)

-[This is an official project of San Francisco's [Open Source Voting System Technical Advisory Committee][osvtac] (aka OSVTAC or TAC for short).]
+This project is an official project of San Francisco's [Open Source Voting System Technical Advisory Committee][osvtac] (aka OSVTAC or TAC).

-This project contains translations of phrases that occur in TAC's [demo results template][demo-template], along with a script to help with managing these translations.
+The project contains translations of phrases that occur in TAC's [demo results template][demo-template], along with a script to help manage those translations.

 The YAML files in this repo contain the source translation data (one file per language) and are meant to be edited by hand.